-This is in direct contrast to malignant Narcissists, who I am calling “Black Knights”, who get their narcissistic supplies from sadistically setting out to demolish other people’s self-esteem and pleasure in life.
+This is in direct contrast to malignant Narcissists, who we are calling “Black Knights”, who get their narcissistic supplies from sadistically setting out to demolish other people’s self-esteem and pleasure in life.

 White Knights are still Narcissists, despite their desire to be seen as helpful, generous, and kind.
 This means that they still: